D7x00/StepperMotorCalculator/README.md

 - Tkinter library for providing the GUI components.
 - The open-source community for continuous support and improvements.

-## Contributing

-Contributions are welcome!
-Please read the [CONTRIBUTING](CONTRIBUTING.md) file for more details.

 ## Contact

-For any inquiries, please contact [kareemahmedmohamed370@gmail.com](kareemahmedmohamed370@gmail.com).
+For any inquiries, please contact [kareemahmedmohamed370@gmail.com](https://mail.google.com/mail).

 ---